root-project/web/manual/index.md

 The ROOT Manual provides detailed information about the use and applications of ROOT, the object-oriented framework that provides all the functionalities needed to deal with big data processing, statistical analysis, visualization and storage in high-energy physics.

-In the first part "ROOT MANUAL - Basics" the central building blocks and concepts of ROOT are presented and explained.
+In the first part **ROOT MANUAL - Basics**, the central building blocks and concepts of ROOT are presented and explained.

-In the second part "ROOT MANUAL - Functional parts" the numerous application areas and special topics of ROOT are dealt with.
+In the second part **ROOT MANUAL - Functional parts**, the numerous application areas and special topics of ROOT are dealt with.
 Here you will receive in-depth information about the extensive possibilities of data analysis with ROOT.

 Both parts contain a lot of, often interactive, examples.